 Anime and Manga

-- In Gundam Unicorn, Banagher attempts this with Loni, but a combination of her deep-seated revenge issues and a malfunctioning psycommu renders it ineffective.
+- Banagher attempts this with Loni, but a combination of her deep-seated revenge issues and the Shamblo's malfunctioning psycommu renders it ineffective.
+Riddhe is forced to Mercy Kill her in order to save Banagher.

-- There's also Monzaemon, a teddy-bear-like Digimon whose main attack is the "Hearts Attack!
+- Monzaemon, a teddy-bear-like whose main attack is the "Hearts Attack!
 With a hug!".
 It causes the opponent to float about in a heart-shaped bubble and giggle merrily.

 - Wedding Peach uses this as a Finishing Move and its targets always Heel–Face Turn because of it.